fables-tales/rubysoexperiment/README.md

 }
 ```

 First, we'll need to prepare it to be used outside of Rust.
-The Rust Compiler
+By default the Rust
-will rename functions, and also make them incompatible with non-rust languages
+Compiler will rename functions, and also make them incompatible with non-rust
-by default in order to be able to perform various kinds of optimisations.
+languages in order to be able to perform various kinds of optimisations.
 It
 makes a lot sense that the default is optimised for pure rust, but that's not
 what we're doing today.

 So, I'll rewrite my function like this:

 ```rust
 #[no_mangle]
 pub extern fn return_3() -> i32 {